Values from the Agile Manifesto

 Scrum is the best-known of the Agile frameworks.
 It is the source of much of the thinking behind the values and principles of the Agile Manifesto, which form a common basis for all of these approaches.
 Please see the Manifesto for more information.

 The Agile Manifesto values apply directly to Scrum:

 Individuals and interactions over processes and tools.
 Scrum, like all the Agile frameworks and methods, relies directly on trust in teams, the individuals in the teams, and the way they interact.
 Teams figure out what is to be done, teams figure out how to do it, and teams do it.
-Teams identify what's getting in their way, and they take the responsibility to resolve all the difficulties that are within their scope.
+Teams identify what's getting in their way, and they take the responsibility to resolve all the difficulties that are within its scope.
 Teams work with other parts of the organization to resolve the concerns that are outside their control.
 This is critical.
-Trying to do Scrum but undermining this primary focus on team responsibility and autonomy will generally lead to trouble.
+Trying to do Scrum but undermining this primary focus on team responsibility will generally lead to trouble.

 Responding to change over following a plan.
 Everything about Scrum is designed to make sure that everyone has the information they need to make good decisions about the project.
-The project's progress is represented by a real, running product increment.
+The project's progress is represented by a real, running, product increment.
 The backlog of things to be done is available for all to see.
-Progress, both overall and sprint by sprint, is clearly visible.
+Progress, both overall and Sprint by Sprint, is clearly visible.
 Problems and concerns are discussed openly and dealt with immediately.
 This is critical.
-Scrum works well for teams that openly inspect what's going on and adapt their actions to the reality.
+Scrum works well for teams that openly "inspect" what's going on and "adapt" their actions to the reality.
 It works poorly for those who do not.

 Focus.
 Because we focus on only a few things at a time, we work well together and produce excellent work.
 We deliver valuable items sooner.

 Courage.
 Because we are not alone, we feel supported and have more resources at our disposal.
 This gives us the courage to undertake greater challenges.